-A raven freely soars before the shining cliffs, stark shadow slipping over stone.
+A solitary raven soars before the shining cliffs, stark shadow slipping over stone.

-Hollow feather eyes ride unseen waves swept up by midday's heat into the billowed crown of the Mountain Mind I seek.
+Hollow eyes ride unseen waves swept up by midday's heat into the billowed crown of the Mountain Mind I seek.

-But I cannot follow.
+But I am heavy, and cannot follow.